cscart/docs/en/user_guide/orders/order_statuses/order_failed.rst

 .. note::

-    If these instructions do not help, and an order still gets the **Failed** status when using a realtime payment method, please contact the CS-Cart support team.
+    If these instructions do not help, and an order still gets the **Failed** status when using a realtime payment method, please `contact CS-Cart support team <https://cs-cart.com/helpdesk>`_.